photoprism/photoprism-docs/docs/getting-started/updates.md

 ### Docker Compose ###

-Open a terminal and change to the directory in which the `docker-compose.yml` file has been saved.
+Open a terminal and change to the folder in which the `docker-compose.yml` file has been saved.
 Now run the following commands to pull the most recent Docker image and restart your instance in the background:

 ```